LeifErickson/JCISecretarialSystem/readme.md

-## Secretarial System using Laravel 5.2
+## A Secretarial System using Laravel 5.2

 ### Packages Used:
 -Laravel 5.* Boilerplate by Rappasoft <br />